jt-lab-com/docs/docs/jt-lib/README.md

 JT-LIB is available under dual license:

-- **AGPLv3** - free license for personal, educational, and open source use
+- **AGPLv3** - free license for personal, educational and open source use
-- **Commercial License** - for commercial use and SaaS solutions
+- **Commercial license** - for commercial use and SaaS solutions